 Ditch the corporate mindset

-One of the biggest mistake women make when starting a business is failing to develop a sustainable business model, beyond trading dollars for hours, says Slovic.
+One of the biggest mistakes women make when starting a business is failing to develop a sustainable business model beyond trading dollars for hours, says Slovic.
 If your business can’t run without you, you’ve only created another job for yourself.
 When determining your business model, consider how you will transform your business idea into multiple sources of income.
-If you’re an event planner, in addition to hosting events you might also decide to write a book giving tips on how to select the appropriate decor, start a blog and solicit advertising from vendors, or offer workshops.
-The idea is to channel your passions into various incomes, so you don’t have to rely on one source if your primary revenue stream suddenly wanes or becomes obsolete.
+If you’re an event planner, in addition to hosting events you might also decide to write a book giving tips on how to select the appropriate décor and offer workshops.
+The idea is to channel your passions into various incomes, so you don’t have to rely on one source if your primary revenue stream suddenly comes to a halt or becomes obsolete.

 Build a stable financial foundation

 No matter how passionate or talented you are it won’t matter if you’re under financial strain.
 Before you make the leap, it’s essential to organize your finances: reduce any debt, save more than you earn and build a 10-month emergency cash reserve.
 Your business may take from six months to a year before you start breaking even or recouping your start-up costs.
 In addition, research low-cost insurance options and keep your overhead costs as low as possible.
 Then you can expand as your business grows.

 While starting a business is indeed its own reward, it’s not without challenges.
 It requires diligence and an anticipation of the unexpected.
 However, once you’ve casted your ego aside, dug deep and plumped up your financial cushion, the transition from employee to entrepreneur will be well worth the financial and emotional investment.